Goldman Sachs decided Friday night was a good time to tell the world how bearish they are ahead of the Q1 2016 earnings season.

 Nomura's Bill Carcache expects negative EPS revisions to be the driver for banking underperformance.
 Carcache says banks are feeling pressure to increase reserves as the inflection point in energy-related credit losses as yet to manifest.

-JPMorgan's Kian Abouhossein is bearish on investment banks.
+JP Morgan's Kian Abouhossein is bearish on investment banks.
 In a recent note, the analyst cut FY 2016 EPS estimates for the group.
-We've highlighted the extreme bearish view on Credit Suisse Group AG (ADR) (NYSE: CS) in the table below, which Abouhossein explains is predicated upon the Credit Suisse's "unambitious cost targets" and a "backdrop of EPS consensus cuts leading to an unattractive risk-reward profile."
+We've highlighted the extreme bearish view on Credit Suisse CS in the table below which Abouhossein explains is predicated upon the Credit Suisse's "unambitious cost targets" and a "backdrop of EPS consensus cuts leading to an unattractive risk-reward profile."

 Aboushossein has a Neutral rating on Credit Suisse.
-Credit Suisse reports on May 10, before the market opens.
+Credit Suisse reports on May 10th, premarket.

-For what it's worth, Credit Suisse rates JPMorgan Chase & Co.
-(NYSE: JPM) at Outperform with a $75 and has the bank on the Credit Suisse U.S. Focus List.
-Analyst Susan Katzke expects JPMorgan to report Q1 2016 EPS of $1.35 in her most recent note on the bank.
-JPMorgan is scheduled to report Wednesday, before the market opens.
+For what it's worth, Credit Suisse rates JP Morgan JPM at Ourperform with a $75 and has the bank on the Credit Suisse US Focus List.
+The analyst, Susan Katzke, expects JP Morgan to report Q1 2016 EPS of $1.35 in her most recent note on the bank.
+JP Morgan is scheduled to report Wednesday, premarket.

 As a tangent to financials is the Financial Stress Index.
-Comparing CBOE Volatility Index and St. Louis Fed's Financial Stress Index yields evidence of a slightly elevated level of concern among investors:
+Comparing CBOE Volatility Index and St. Louis Fed's Financial Stress Index yields evidence of a slighly elevated level of concern among investors:

 Credit Market Expectations